 Different gender identities and sexual orientations in the LGBT community have their own designs:

-- Bear brotherhood flag: Represents the bear subculture and consists of all the colours of bear fur, plus a paw print in the upper left-hand corner.
+Bear brotherhood flag: This represents the bear subculture and consists of all the colours of bear fur, plus a paw print in the upper left-hand corner.